Agnes Inglis: Anarchist activism

 By the outbreak of the 1912 Lawrence textile strike, Inglis had joined the Industrial Workers of the World (IWW).
 She mobilized support for organized labor and the early civil rights movement, using her inheritance to support strike funds and pay the bail of arrested activists.
 She also held union meetings at her home and attempted to incite strike actions, including one at a ball bearing factory in Ann Arbor.

 In March 1912, Inglis came across the pamphlet "What I Believe", written by the anarchist activist Emma Goldman.
 She was inspired by Goldman's vision of a society without poverty, hatred or disease, leading her to join the American anarchist movement.
 She met Goldman at a lecture later that year, where she was impressed by her ability to withstand hecklers whenever she brought up free love.
 In the summer of 1913, Inglis invited Goldman to dinner, where she offered to act as her representative and financial backer in Ann Arbor.
 She soon began organizing lectures for Goldman to speak on various subjects.
 Goldman's extroverted character also helped Inglis to become more confindant and assertive herself.
 But over time, Inglis grew to resent Goldman, feeling her money and labor were being exploited by her.
 Goldman later paid tribute to Inglis in her autobiography Living My Life (1931).

 Inglis organized a series of anarchist lectures throughout southeast Michigan, and spoke alongside Rudolf Rocker at cultural events organised by the Detroit Modern School.
 She became a committed social activist, organizing rallies in support of higher wages and better working conditions for women in the workforce, and advocating for sex workers' rights.
 She also passed out information about birth control, risking arrest, as it was illegal at the time.
 In 1913, she left Presbyterianism and became an atheist.
-By 1915, she had she met and become friends with Goldman's lover Alexander Berkman.
+By 1915, she had met and become friends with Goldman's lover Alexander Berkman.
 Together with Berkman, she organized a protest against the arrest of Thomas Mooney over his alleged role in the Preparedness Day bombing.
 In 1916, she met and befriended the anarchist activist Jo Labadie and his wife Sophie, the latter of whom Inglis attempted to recruit for a women's strike.